-Now that we touched on zoning and allowable footprint in Part One: Finding the Right Property to Build of this series, let’s talk about available services: city vs. country.
+Now that we touched on zoning and allowable footprint in Part One: Finding the Right Property to Build of this Nantucket construction blog series, let’s talk about available Nantucket services: city vs. country.

 Water on Nantucket:

 Nantucket has amazing fresh water quality from both the municipal service and from private wells.
-The town, via Wannacomet Water Company, services the Downtown, Mid Island, Hummock Pond, Cisco, Madaket, Surfside, Miacomet and ’Sconset areas, while sections like Wauwinet, Pocomo, Quidnet and Polpis are serviced by private wells.
+The town, via Wannacomet Water Company, services the Downtown, Mid Island, Hummock Pond, Cisco, Madaket, Surfside, Miacomet and ’Sconset areas.
+Sections like Wauwinet, Pocomo, Quidnet and Polpis all have private wells.
 Luckily, most areas enjoying the same high-quality water that comes from our aquifer located not far from the Town’s main rotary.

 Sewer vs. Septic on Nantucket: